-- Document all of the different accounts and companies you pay each month to deduct website expenses if you use more than one
+Be sure to document all of the different accounts and companies you pay each month to deduct website expenses if you use more than one.

 2. Marketing and Advertising Expenses

-- Display banner ad campaigns (except political sites)
+- Display banner ad campaigns, excluding political sites

-- Paid Media Marketing: Google AdWords or Search Pay-Per-Click (PPC) campaigns
+- Paid media marketing, including Google Ads or search pay-per-click (PPC) campaigns

 3. Consultant or Marketing Agency Retainer

 Are marketing services taxable?
 Actually, the costs of hiring a marketing agency or consultant to conduct any of the campaigns above or below can be written off on your taxes.

 4. Social Media Expenses

-- Paying a consultant or marketing agency (anyone outside your company) to run your social media
+- Paying a consultant, marketing agency, or anyone else outside your company to run your social media

 - Content-creation expenses

-- Fees to companies that manage your social media accounts, and subscription-based social media sites like LinkedIn Pro.
+- Fees to companies that manage your social media accounts

-- Influencer Marketing (May require 1099 contracts depending upon the amount paid)
+- Influencer marketing (this may require a 1099 contract depending upon the amount paid)